-Local level hosts must do the following.
+Local level hosts must:

 - a.
-Sign and submit the CFA Institute Research Challenge Host Agreement by 14 August 2020 and abide by that agreement and these rules at all times. - b.
+Register their competition by DATE. - b.
 Select a publicly traded subject company. - c.
 Select the industry mentors, graders, and judges. - d.
-Ensure that all team members meet the eligibility requirements set forth in Section 2.2. - e.
-Ensure that no team members are ineligible pursuant to Section 2.3.
+Ensure that all team members meet the eligibility requirements set forth in Section 2.2.

-- f.
+- e.
+Ensure that no team members are ineligible pursuant to Section 2.3. - f.
 Send the result of the local level and the winning team's written report to CFA Institute within two days of completion of the local final. - g.
 Conduct the local level completion in accordance with these rules and the local level host's competition schedule and procedures.